shahrukh-naeem92/Contact-form-api/README.md

 1) email - a valid email address
 2) message - a message less than 1000 characters.

-Your message will be persisted to the database if it passes the validations.
+Your message will be persisted to the database if it passes the validations or an error message will be returned in the response.
+Response is returned in json format a sample response is provided below

+{
+    "message": "Message sent successfully.",
+    "status": 200
+}

 Running the tests
 -----------------